ASHRAE Technical Committee 1.12

 guide was created in part because of requests from designers and owners

-of requests from government agencies in developing countries that are
+but also because of requests from government agencies in developing

-working to establish robust building codes to guide energy use and
+countries that are working to establish robust building codes to guide

-indoor environmental quality,” Harriman said.
-“When balancing the
+energy use and indoor environmental quality,” Harriman said.
+“When

-equally important concerns of low energy consumption, high thermal
+balancing the equally important concerns of low energy consumption,

 internally-informed consensus standards can be very helpful.”